DO YOU NEED TO EXCHANGE CURRENCY IN AMSTERDAM?

 My favorite method to hold my foreign currency is with the Wise Borderless card.
 This is the card I use, and it has helped me save a lot of money!

-It’s a free account with free virtual debit Visa and Mastercards.
-For a small fee, you can also get a physical card, which I recommend.
-Sometimes contactless does not work as expected.
-In cases like that, it’s nice to have an actual card.
-But that’s entirely up to you.
+It’s a free account with a free debit Visa and Mastercard.
+Virtual cards (that you can use with Apple Pay or Google Pay) are free.
+For a small one-time fee, you can also get a physical card, which I recommend as a backup.

 I love how honest their fee structure is—no hidden charges.
 No monthly fees or maintenance charges either.